-How businesses and organisations can get involved with the Real Bread Campaign.
+How businesses, organisations and everyone else can support and get (more) involved with the Real Bread Campaign.

-The Campaign created and runs The Loaf Mark scheme to help bakeries and retailers communicate to shoppers at-a-glance their own assurance that a loaf is additive free.
-Each year the bakery signs a useage agreement and pays an admin fee, based on annual turnover.
+The Campaign created and runs The Loaf Mark scheme to help bakeries and retailers give shoppers their own at-a-glance assurance that a product is additive free.

 We offer the opportunity to advertise goods, services etc. in our quarterly supporters’ magazine, True Loaf.
 We also offer the opportunity to sponsor issues of True Loaf magazine and are happy to discuss packages for a whole year.

-There might be the opportunity to sponsor bursary places to make these classes accessible to people on low/no income, or who otherwise are from a group/background historically under-represented in the Campaign’s network and in Real Bread business ownership.
+There might be the opportunity to sponsor bursary places in classes or at events to make them accessible to people on low/no income, or who otherwise are from a group/background historically under-represented in the Campaign’s network and in the wider world of Real Bread.

 Typically, companies run baking classes, tasters / tasting sessions, feasts, discounts/offers and (in the case of Sourdough September) sourdough starter giveaways.

 As part of their activities, some businesses and organisations encourage and collect doughnations for the Campaign from their customers.

 If you make Real Bread, run Real Bread classes, sell flour from an independent mill or baking equipment, you can add the details to our Real Bread Map.
 You're also welcome to add time-specific events (eg a particular baking class, or appearance at a food festival) to our calendar.